navin-msft/reasoning-llms-usecases-fsi/insurance-claims-processing/prompt.md

 > - “Cost Estimate: \$12,000 for structural (drywall, flooring, cabinets) + \$2,000 for personal property (damaged appliances, furniture).
 The mold-specific cleanup is \$2,500.”

-gpt-4o will make deductible and not detailed and formatted.